Last Updated on March 10, 2023

 When you get your Doxie, you’ll need to purchase a bed, lead, collar, food, and bowls straight away.

-You might also need a pet crate if you’re transporting your dog.
+You might also need a pet crate if you’re transporting him.
 You can look for second-hand items if you need to save costs.

-The first year of your Dachshund dog’s life will likely set you back between $800 and $1500, as there are also quite a few initial medical expenses such as vaccinations and neutering or spaying your dog.
+The first year of your Dachshund’s life will likely set you back between $800 and $1500, as there are also quite a few initial medical expenses such as vaccinations and neutering or spaying your dog.

 You’ll need to think about saving money to care for your Dachshund in the long term.

-Long-term expenses for your Doxie can include food, training, vet bills, grooming costs, pet accessories, daycare, walking services, etc.
+Long-term expenses for him can include food, training, vet bills, grooming costs, pet accessories, daycare, walking services, etc.

 Beyond the initial year, you could be spending around $500 to $800 annually on your pet.